Preludes (Rachmaninoff)

 Sergei Rachmaninoff wrote a number of preludes, all for solo piano.
 His most important works in this genre are the 24 preludes that cover all 24 major and minor keys.
 These were, however, written and published at different times, not as a unified set.
 Of all the composers who wrote sets of 24 pieces in all the keys, Rachmaninoff seems to be the only one who did not originally set out with such a goal in mind.
 There is not an order to the tonalities of the preludes, like that seen in Bach or Chopin's preludes (in which the keys were organized chromatically and around the circle of fifths, respectively.)

-He also wrote three other individual preludes.
+Rachmaninoff also wrote three other individual preludes.

 History

 First attempts

-Rachmaninoff's first attempt at a prelude was that in E minor, one of his Four Pieces in 1887.
-In July 1891, there was a Prelude in F major, which he also arranged for cello and piano.
-Neither of these pieces was published in his lifetime.
+Rachmaninoff's first known composition to be designated a "prelude" was a piece in the key of E♭ minor, one of the Four Pieces for piano solo dating from 1887.
+In July 1891, he wrote a Prelude in F major for piano solo, which he later arranged for cello and piano.
+Neither of these was published in his lifetime.

 Prelude in C minor, Op.
 3

-In 1892, Rachmaninoff published Morceaux de fantaisie as his Op.
-3. This contained five assorted piano pieces all with different titles, the second of which was the Prelude in C minor.
-Eventually, however, due to the popularity of the piece, Rachmaninoff grew to dislike the piece.
-He gave the nickname "Frankenstein" to the prelude due to the frequency of its playing.
+In 1892, Rachmaninoff published his Op.
+3, consisting of five assorted piano pieces under the collective title Morceaux de fantaisie.
+The second piece in the set was the Prelude in C♯ minor, which became a massive popular "hit" - so much so that the composer came to dislike the piece, and to refer to it as his "Frankenstein" (alluding to a creation that got out of control).